 As eCommerce customer journeys become more complex, precise communication across all digital touchpoints becomes more critical.
 Taking the time to accurately display and describe an apparel item can save millions and countless hours that your team puts in when accepting returns.
 Is the color portrayed, and named, reliably?
 Are customers able to zoom-in and view patterns?
 Will a less-savvy shopper be able to tell the difference in feel and give between rayon and polyester?
 When you say “true to size” is it?
 Really?
 Having pre-defined editorial standards for copy and photography across all silos is a must.

 Across the many touch points in the apparel life cycle, there is an inherent focus on product quality and customer satisfaction.
 However, the pressure from increasing speed-to-market introduces opportunities for error across all those touch points.
 And retailers lose out when returns are narrowly analyzed.
 The next part of this series will discuss Operations and its impact on return rates.

 To learn how to fight back against rising return rates, download the white paper: Building a Strong Defense Against Rising Customer Returns.

-- The Hidden Millions You’re Losing in Your Supply Chain: Part I - September 6, 2018
+- The Hidden Millions You’re Losing in Your Supply Chain - September 26, 2018